enel-gdh-educational/katacoda-scenarios/fundamentals-of-linux/fundamentals-of-linux-switch-between-users/switch.md

 Now switch to user U2

-You could list the content of /root folder using su and then entering root password (p0)
+You could list the content of /root folder using su -c and then entering root password (p0)

 `su -c "ls /root"`